Partner-provider development and approval process

 Once a proposal has been approved by the Earned Income Committee, the PVC will, through the University legal department, raise a draft contract for consideration by the proposed partner-provider.

-A site inspection will be conducted by either the Centre for University Partnerships or the VC.
+A site inspection will be conducted by either Global Professional Services or the VC.

 At the completion of negotiations, the contract will be signed by both the VC and the partner-provider.
 The details of the partnership will be notified to all relevant parties and the details will be recorded on the University Records System.